symfony/symfony-docs/book/service_container.rst

 power of the container is realized when you need to create a service that depends on one or more other services in the container.

-Starting with an example, suppose you have a new service, ``NewsletterManager``, that helps to manage the preparation and delivery of an email message to a collection of addresses.
+As an example, suppose you have a new service, ``NewsletterManager``, that helps to manage the preparation and delivery of an email message to a collection of addresses.
 Of course the ``my_mailer`` service is already really good at delivering email messages, so you'll use it inside ``NewsletterManager``